 All-through school (for example 3-18 years). - An all-through school covers junior and senior education.
 It may start at 3 or 4, or later, and continue through to 16 or 18.
 Some all-through schools set exams at 11 or 13 that pupils must pass to move on.

 What The Good Schools Guide saysHowever, it can’t all be about being at one with nature and outdoor classes, can it?
 Well, it is until age 7.
 This is how they do it in Scandinavia and the results there prove it works well.
 In the early years there is an emphasis on play and imagination.
 No formal learning: think songs, poems, games and plays, handicraft, baking, painting, woodwork and gardening.

 The first rule of Steiner.
 No headmaster.
 No headmistress.
 No hierarchy.

 So who runs the school?
 ‘It’s a flat, republican management model.’
 The school council covers the governance and delegates management to the steering group.
 The management is split into three ‘realms’, the Cultural, the Rights and the Economic.
 The Cultural is the realm of ideas, the teachers and the teaching.
-The Rights is open to all employees, and creates all...
+The Rights is open to all...

 Special Education Needs

 Each class is able to accept some children with specific learning difficulties.
 Extra help for these children is available from the dedicated Learning Support Department.
 Children with special needs will be assessed with regard to (i) their own needs, (ii) the resources available in the Learning Support Department to meet those needs and (iii) the make-up and balance of the class they are approaching.
 This assessment will take place before a place in the class can be offered.
 Children with a statement of special educational needs can sometimes be accepted, provided local authority provision is in place to support the statement.
 Nov 09.

 |Has an entry in the Autism Services Directory|

 |Has SEN unit or class||Y|